wanghwlab/TranslonBM/README.md

 #### ORF_detect_Riboseq

-Snakemake workflows for running 11 ORF prediction tools on 6 real Ribo-seq datasets.
+Snakemake workflows for running 11 ORF prediction tools (GEDI, ORFrater, RiboCode, RiboTaper, ribotricer, Rp-Bp, RibORF, Ribo-TISH, RiboWave, ORFquant, RiboHMM) on 6 real Ribo-seq datasets.
 All tools are run with default parameters and unified to use NTG start codons (ATG or tool default if NTG is not configurable).

 - `scripts/` — Helper scripts called by the Snakemake workflows

 #### ORF_detect_Synthetic

-Snakemake workflows for running 9 ORF prediction tools on 4 simulation datasets.
+Snakemake workflows for running 9 ORF prediction tools (GEDI, ORFrater, RiboCode, ribotricer, Rp-Bp, RibORF, Ribo-TISH, RiboWave, ORFquant) on 4 synthetic datasets.
 All tools are run with default parameters and unified to use NTG start codons (ATG or tool default if NTG is not configurable).

 - `scripts/` — Helper scripts called by the Snakemake workflows